 a pinch of saffron (optional)

 4 cups fresh almond milk, chilled

 1. Grind the fennel, saffron, cardamom, cloves, and cardamom in a coffee or spice grinder to a fine powder.

 2. Add the sunflower seeds along with half the water, ground spices, and sugar to a food processor.
 Blend to get a smooth paste.
 Add the remaining water and pulse for 5 seconds.

 3. Pass the mixture from the blender through a sieve lined with cheesecloth.
-Squeeze and press out as much liquid as you can by wringing the cheesecloth as tight as possible.
-Transfer the concentrate to a clean bottle and chill thoroughly in the refrigerator before use.
+Squeeze and press out as much liquid over a bowl as you can by wringing the cheesecloth as tight as possible.
+Transfer the liquid concentrate to a clean bottle and chill thoroughly in the refrigerator before use.

 4. Before preparing the drink stir the chilled concentrate (some separation might occur on standing which is perfectly normal).
 In a large bowl, mix the concentrate with the chilled almond milk before serving.
 Pour the thandai into chilled glasses containing

 crushed ice or ice cubes.
 The concentrate stays good for up to a week in the refrigerator.